 People aged 16 and over

-You can get a 1st and 2nd dose of a COVID-19 vaccine if you're aged 16 or over.
+You can get a 1st and 2nd dose of the COVID-19 vaccine if you're aged 16 or over.

 You can book appointments at a larger vaccination centre or pharmacy now, or wait to be invited to go to a local NHS service.